Urban Pocket Wild-Scaping

 Research/Findings So Far...

 I've been lucky enough to speak to Professor Alastair Driver, who thinks that small mammals, insects and birds will use these spaces and he even brought up other benefits that I hadn’t considered, like the savings on carbon emissions by stopping the land from being mowed continuously and the lack of water pollution because we will be stopping any pesticides that may have been being used before.
-Each individual patch only has a tiny impact but if the numbers move into the 1000s then the combined impact is significant, along with all the other benefits.
+Each individual patch has a small impact but the local 'clusters' of patches benefit local wildlife/pollinators AND as the numbers move into the 1000s (then 10,000s & 100,000s) the combined impact is MASSIVE, along with all the other benefits.

-The only negatives were potential running of water pipes and cables under the land and dealing with situations with companies wanting access but these just need to be factored into the planning and he said that they weren’t a reason not to go ahead with PP and bring about the above benefits.
-Also, hedgehogs may not find huge use in the pockets that are too far apart or too small but could benefit from the re-education scheme surrounding each Pocket, letting local communities know about making their gardens wilder and more accessible.
+The only negatives were potential running of water pipes and cables under the land and dealing with situations with companies wanting access but these just need to be factored into the planning and he said that they weren’t a reason not to go ahead with PP and bring about the MANY benefits.

 I have spoken to a Ian Smith, Head of Financial Planning & Performance at WWF-UK who very kindly gave me his time to look over my plans to build a financial base from which to upscale PP quickly once the first case studies are in place & overall it looks like we are doing the right things...
 Creating a community of Protectors paying £1 a week for research/development and then management: sourcing Pockets, overseeing the purchases and paying for Legal, Rewilding & Wildflower expertise.
 It's also super important that those who would like to are invited to be part of this incredible process of reintegrating the natural world back into our urban landscape permanently through online meetings, frequent updates, social get togethers and reports on wildlife moving into the purchased spaces.
 See the basic income model HERE.